steven430-ops/image-captioning-project/README.md

 BLEU scores are reported on the validation set using greedy decoding.

 🖼️ Sample Output
+css
+코드 복사
 [Ground Truth]
 A man riding a skateboard on a city street.

 [Prediction]
 A person riding a skateboard down the street.
+⚠️ Limitations
+The model may generate generic captions for complex scenes.

+Fine-grained object relationships and counts are sometimes inaccurate.

+Greedy decoding limits caption diversity.

 🔍 Future Work
 Integrate attention mechanism

 Apply beam search decoding